Home > London Travel Guide

 Where is London?

 London is the capital city of England, and is the largest city in the United Kingdom (which also includes Scotland, Wales, and Northern Ireland).
 London is located on the southern and eastern end of the island, straddling the River Thames 80 km upstream from its North Sea estuary.
 London lies about 115 km west of the English Channel, a 33 km waterway (at its narrowest point) that separates England from continental Western Europe.
-London has a land area of 1,570 km²; its population is 8.982 million.
+London has a land area of 1,570 km²; its population is just under 9 million.

 What are the best things to do in London